databrickslabs/dbx/docs/reference/deployment.md

 By default `dbx` commands will search for a `deployment.*` file in the `conf` directory of the project.
 Alternatively, all commands that require a deployment file support passing it explicitly via `--deployment-file` option.

+## :material-page-layout-header-footer: Layout

-Typical layout of this file looks like this:
+Typical layout of the deployment file looks like this:

 ```yaml title="conf/deployment.yml"